chale15/data-science-blog/_posts/2024-11-12-data-collection-post.md

 layout: post
 title:  "Diving into Data Collection"
 date: 2024-11-12
-description: Turn the Internet Into Your Personal Dataset with Web Scraping!
+description: Turn the internet into YOUR personal dataset with Web Scraping!
 image:
 display_image: false
 ---

 <p class="intro"><span class="dropcap">L</span>earn how to access any data you want with two easy to use Python Packages.</p>

-## Introduction
+### Introduction

 <p class="tip-description">What is Web Scraping, and why do we use it?
 </p>